Changissnz/TAGIB/README.md

 Commodore Marshall's decades-long offensive against the keyboard warrior.
 His offensive that started off as physically civilized ironically drove the keyboard warrior to his successful standing in the present.
-It was through the wretched conditions that the Lord Commodore Marshall wrought upon the keyboard warrior, all of which culminated in the keyboard warrior obtaining the dangerous nanotechnology COMPQ5, that have paved the way for the ultimate showdown between polarities, meaning I the Chief Admiral alongside the keyboard warrior and the Lord Commodore Marshall.
+It was through the wretched conditions the Lord Commodore Marshall wrought upon the keyboard warrior, all of which culminated in the keyboard warrior obtaining the dangerous nanotechnology COMPQ5, that paved the way for the ultimate showdown between polarities, meaning I the Chief Admiral alongside the keyboard warrior and the Lord Commodore Marshall.